dfinity/portal/docs/blog/features/vetkd-primer.md

 ![BF IBE](../_assets/BF01.png)

-IBE turns the problem around.
+IBE addresses some of the usability issues with PKE.
 It allows to take an arbitrary string as the public key (say “alice@email.com” or “@alicetweets”) and derive the secret key from that.

 To see how an IBE scheme can work, let's consider the following scenario.
 Suppose Alice wants to encrypt a message to Bob using $\mathit{id_{bob}}$.
 The typical scenario requires that there is a trusted Key Deriver (KD), and runs as follows: